rocky-linux/documentation/docs/guides/installation.md

 !!!
 Tip

-    Before starting the installation proper, the system’s Unified Extensible Firmware Interface (UEFI) or Basic Input/Output System (BIOS) should be preconfigured to boot from the correct medium.
+    Before installing properly, the system’s Unified Extensible Firmware Interface (UEFI) or Basic Input/Output System (BIOS) should be preconfigured to boot from the correct medium.

-If the computer is setup to boot from the media that has the ISO file, we can begin the installation process.
+If the computer is set up to boot from the media with the ISO file, we can begin the installation.

 1. Insert and boot from the installation medium (optical disk, USB flash drive, and so on).

-2. Once the computer has booted you see the Rocky Linux 9 welcome splash screen.
+2. Once the computer has booted, you see the Rocky Linux 9 welcome splash screen.

     ![Rocky Linux installation splash screen](images/install_9_3_01.png)